MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/one-version.md

 ### Can I delay an update for longer than 3 consecutive service updates due to seasonal activity or other business reason?

 No, service updates will be automatically applied to the sandbox, then 7 days later the update will be applied to the production environment if the environments are more than 3 service updates old.
 A customer can only pause up to 3 consecutive updates in a row.
-For example, if a customer on version 10.0 chooses to pause updates 10.0.1, 10.0.2, and 10.0.3 then service update 10.0.4 will be auto applied to the sandbox.
+For example, if a customer on version 10.0.22 chooses to pause updates 10.0.23, 10.0.24, and 10.0.25 then service update 10.0.26 will be auto applied to the sandbox followed by Production.

 ### What happens to an environment that is running a Finance and Operations version that is no longer supported?
 Environments that are running a Finance and Operations version that is no longer supported display a warning message at the top of the environment details page in LCS.